-Status: The treasurer will be an ex-officio non-voting member of and advisor to the FIC.

-Role: The treasurer will have custody and control of all funds, securities, and valuables of Northlake.
+Responsibilities: The treasurer will be a voting member of the executive cabinet and board.
+The treasurer will be an ex-officio non-voting member of, and advisor to, the FIC.
+The treasurer will have custody and control of all funds, securities, and valuables of Northlake.
 The treasurer will select an official depository for these treasurers with the advice and approval of the board.
-The treasurer will keep an account of all financial transactions including receipts, expenses, salaries, and taxes.
-The treasurer will complete a quarterly review of bills paid and unpaid and invested funds, and the treasurer will submit financial statements before each board meeting and at the end of the fiscal year.
+The treasurer will review accounts of all financial transactions including receipts, expenses, salaries, and taxes.
+The treasurer will submit financial statements before each board meeting and at the end of the fiscal year.